pinklamb/FindEvil/SiftClone/dfir-triage/README.md

 http://localhost:5174
 ```

-Recommended UI flow:
+In the UI:

 1. Click `LOAD DEMOS`.
-2. Open a case from the landing page.
+2. Open a demo case.
-3. Click `RUN CASE` to run the agent/controller path for the selected case.
+3. Click `RUN CASE`.
-4. Review findings and the investigation report in the selected case view.
-5. Use the chat panel to ask case questions grounded in findings/evidence/traces.
+4. Review findings, evidence links, trace links, report output, and LLM commentary.

 ## Manual Docker Compose Start

+Use this path if you want to see each layer start separately.

 Build the SIFT worker image: